SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ## <a name="deprovision-device"></a>Deprovisioning LoRa devices

-In addition to deleting a device from the device list, it is possible to deprovision a LoRa device in the ThingPark platform.
+You can deprovision a LoRa device in the ThingPark platform.
 This means that the device will no longer be connected to the network.
 Its history data will still be available in Cumulocity, but the device will be deleted in ThingPark.

 To deprovision a device, go to the Device Management application and navigate to the device you want to deprovision.
 Click the cogwheel and select "Deprovision device".